datacamp-content-public/courses-google-sheets-conditional-formatting/slides/chapter_1_7cd445d00011c3bbcbfdf671e32f0caa.md

 `@script`
 Mine is the United States.
-If that’s not correct, change it there.
+If that’s not correct, change it here if you need to.
 Then, you can work with the dates in a way that makes sense to you.

 ---